 The Coalition also acts as the Local Area Network for Excellence (LANE) for the national Advancing Excellence quality improvement campaign.
 In this role, the Coalition raises awareness and encourages enrollment in the campaign, acts as the communications relay point on the local level, and coordinates the provision of technical assistance for recommended interventions to improve quality.

-Revisions have been made to the federal Guidance concerning Quality of Life and Environment.
+Central to the culture change movement is resident choice, and ensuring that the public health survey process aligns with the facilities efforts to accommodate resident choice.
+Revisions have been made to the federal Guidance concerning Quality of Life and Environment to reflect the importance of choice.
 Tag F255 (closets) is deleted and regulatory language and Guidance moved to F461.
 To train surveyors in this revision, a training document is included with speaker notes from Centers for Medicare & Medicaid Services (CMS) Regional Offices and State Survey Agencies.

 Falls are the sixth leading cause of death in people over the age of 65.
 Among seniors, falls are more common than stroke and can be just as serious.
 Falls cause more than 90% of broken hips, and only half of those who break their hips will ever fully recover.
 Click here to read more.